Churchfield Vets's home page

 - Fees to be paid on mare collection

-Please don’t hesitate to ring the Equine Team (01226 763542, Monday-Friday, 9am-5pm) for advice or to have a discussion on any aspects of breeding, and we will do our best to help.
+Please don’t hesitate to ring the Equine Team (01226 763542, Monday-Friday, 9am-5pm) for advice or to have a discussion on any aspects of breeding.

 Annual Winter Health Scheme